Dapp-Stack/Dapp-Stack/packages/compiler/README.md

 # `@dapp-stack/compiler`

-This package allows to compile your solidity contracts
+This package allows to compile your solidity contracts.

 ## Installation